pan2013e/explainbench/CONTRIBUTING.md

         # Evaluation logic here
         pass
 ```
 No further steps are required after this.
-The task class will be automatically inferred at evaluation entry with its lowercase qualified name.
+The task class will be automatically inferred at evaluation entry with its lowercase qualified name (e.g. `MyTask` -> `mytask`, `RootCause.File` -> `rootcause.file`).